ACGNM/Research_raw_data/Research_APP/README.md

 * This is an Matlab window application source code folder

-* You can run this application with Research_APP.fig importing in your Matlab with Neural Network Toolbox installed.
+* You can run this application with Research_APP.fig importing to your Matlab with Neural Network Toolbox installed.

 * The sound samples are in the ../NN_usage/sound_data